drweb86/butil/help/Logs.md

 ## Amount of information in logs is reduced
 It was part of an effort to reduce log sizes.
 That's why while everything is OK, not many information is logged.
 During opening log from hard drive browser cannot load its fully.

-## HTML format of logs
+## TXT format of logs, not HTML anymore
-Since text editor does not work normally with huge logs and for making colors for errors, html format is used.

-## Linux logs storage
-Logs are located in Downloads folder, because Firefox snap has no access to other folders.
+Main reason is poor support by Linux of html files outside of Downloads folder (no access).
+Amount of information was reduced to support Windows notepad editor.
+Colors present in log because of Unicode colored chars.